As is ever the case, the DEA Conference program will get to the heart of the issues facing disability employment sector now and into the future.

 3:00 pm – 3:30 pm

-Panel Discussion: Neuro-inclusion
+Panel Discussion: Neuroinclusion

 Elly Desmarchelier Speaker, writer, event facilitator and disability rights advocate

-Aron Mercer Adjunct Industry Fellow | PhD Candidate | Griffith University, Griffith University
+Aron Mercer Adjunct Industry Fellow, PhD Candidate, Griffith University

 Catherine Lee Director & Founder, The Neurodiverse Safe Work Initiative